Most Used Categories

-The NFL’s Super Bowl Slots mobile app, which launched in August 2025, is not legally classified as gambling, but it can cause or lead to real addiction and harm to users.
+The NFL’s Super Bowl Slots mobile app, which launched in August 2025, is typically not legally classified as gambling, yet it can cause or lead to real addiction and harm to users.

 The league partnered with Aristocrat Leisure Limited, based in Australia and Las Vegas, to create the game, available globally.